nopnop2002/esp-idf-remote-lcd/README.md

-# esp-idf-remote-hd44780
+# esp-idf-remote-lcd
-Control the HD44780 using HTTP/MQTT.
+Control the HD44780 LCD using HTTP/MQTT.
 I use [this](https://github.com/UncleRus/esp-idf-lib/tree/master/components/hd44780) component.
 It's great work.
 I made this to know if there are any notify on my HEAD LESS linux server.